openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-multimedia-media.md

 **Resolution Steps**

-Destroy the current instance and check if another process is currently recording.
-If the occupying process can be stopped, recreate the instance.
+Destroy the current instance and check if other processes are currently recording.
+If other processes can be stopped, recreate the instance.

-## 5411001 Server Address Resolution or Connection Error
+## 5411001 Host Resolution or Connection Error

 **Error Message**